 • Dryer time and energy are reduced by pressing water out of laundry into “cakes”, and adjusting dryer times based on ambient temperature and humidity.

-• Donations of used/worn textiles include mattress pads donated to and animal shelter;
+• Donations of used/worn textiles include mattress pads donated to the local animal shelter;

-pillows and blankets donated to Mammoth Hot Springs and Gardiner ambulance services; pillows, blankets, and comforters donated to local Hutterite community; and old uniforms donated to local thrift store.
+pillows and blankets donated to Mammoth Hot Springs and Gardiner ambulance services; pillows, blankets, and comforters donated to the local Hutterite community; and old uniforms donated to the local thrift store.